Alejogb1/job-board/blog-data/42-factorial-calculation-large-numbers.md

 **Solution Approaches**

-Alright let's look at how to actually do this correctly and what options you have
+let's look at how to actually do this correctly and what options you have

 1 **Using Built in Big Integer Libraries:**